ahance27/CS480_Website/content/projects/my-project.md

 ShowPostNavLinks: false
 ---

-## My project
+## About the project

-You can find the current release on [PyPI](https://www.pypi.org)!
+You can find the current release on [Tic-Tac-Toe](https://github.com/allegheny-computer-science-203-s2021/Team5Project2)!

-I also wrote a [blog](/my-project-blog) about it!

-- It does a thing
-- I made it with Python and FastAPI
+ - This was a final project for CS203, and was quite a challenging one.
+It was my first time implementing graphics into a Python program.
+This was done using PySimpleGUI which was a challenge in it self to learn, however well worth it.
+Over all the project was fun to complete, and gave the user a nice looking way to play tic-tac-toe against friends or an AI.